prisin/Assignments/final/README.md

 5. Plot the graph of all the listings mean price of each host.
 6. Plot the graph of all the listings mean ratings of each host.
 7. We concluded price matters for rating.
 When price is less there are chanches of good ratings.
+8. We represented the output in analysis4.csv of the top hosts and their mean price of their listings and rating of all their listings.

 # Analysis 5